exonum/exonum-doc/src/get-started/create-service.md

 1. Create a new wallet and add some money to it
 2. Transfer money between two different wallets

-Declaration of any transaction have to contain:
+Declaration of any transaction needs to contain:

 1. Service identifier
-2. Unique identifier of message
+2. Unique (within the service) identifier of message
-2. Size of fixed size of the message
+2. Size of fixed part of the message

 You have to add service and message identifiers, because Exonum will use it for deserialization purposes.
-Also it helps to maintain future versioning if messages are changed.

 Transaction to create a new wallet have to contain public key of a wallet and name of user who created this wallet: